aroyan/aroyan/README.md

 - 👋 Hi, I’m @arbase
-- 👀 I’m interested in UI/UX, Web design, Data science
+- 👀 I’m interested in UI/UX and Web design
-- 🌱 I’m currently learning C++, CSS and, JavaScript
+- 🌱 I’m currently learning CSS and JavaScript
-- 💞️ I’m looking to collaborate on making project related to C++, CSS and, JavaScript
+- 💞️ I’m looking to collaborate on making project related to Web development
 - 📫 How to reach me visit me on Twitter as @arbase_
 - 📹 I'm gonna make video about my progress on my youtube channel